 Difference between Infrared and Full-Color Night Vision

-Color night vision is a technology that was developed to make it possible to replicate a well-lit and natural image using only a small amount of visible light.
-Therefore, Full-Color night vision doesn’t rely on IR radiation.
+Color night vision replicates a well-lit, natural image using minimal visible light.
+Full-Color night vision doesn’t rely on IR radiation.

-However, despite their success, Full-Color Night Vision systems always require a light source.
-Therefore, if the ambient lighting is almost nonexistent, Full Color Night Vision will not work properly, and instead, the cameras will switch over to IR which can function on their own.
-(As long as the IR illuminator is working.)
+However, despite their success, Full-Color Night Vision systems always need a light source.
+If the ambient lighting is very low, Full-Color Night Vision won’t work properly.
+The cameras will then switch to IR, which can function independently as long as the IR illuminator is working.

 Conclusion